asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 # **Fault-Tolerant Key-Value Store**

-Implementation of Fault-Tolerant Key-Value Store.
+Implementation of Fault-Tolerant Key-Value Store on nodes running membership protocol.

 The project was forked from University of Illinois at Urbana-Champaign' [Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing) programming assignment.